Lighting of obstacles

 b) on the tower at the lowest level of the catenary of the wires or cables; and

-4. at each level the lights should be arranged to give full cover in azimuth.
+c) at approximately mid-way between these two levels. - at each level the lights should be arranged to give full cover in azimuth.

 Lighting of unserviceable parts of the movement area